santhoshtr/AutonymFont/README.md

 2. Important: The font should have a free license that allows reuse of the glyphs.
 Dont violate any license.
 Give proper credits.
 3. Use pyftsubset to subset the font.

 ```bash
 pyftsubset FontName.ttf --text="YourLanguageAutonym"
 ```

-4. This will create a new font named FontName.ttf.subset
+4. This will create a new font named FontName.ttf.subset.
 5. Open the Autonym font using fontforge.
-Merge the subset font using Element->Merge fonts... option to Autonym font
+Merge the subset font to Autonym font using Element->Merge fonts... option.
 6. Run make test to test the newly added glyphs.

 License
 ======

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
-See COPYING file font more information.
+See COPYING file for more information.